oracle/cloudtestdrive/AppDev/OCI-Azure-Interconnection/LabGuide600TerminateInterConnection.md

 ## Steps

-### STEP 1: Delete connection from ExpressRoute circuit
+### Task 1: Delete connection from ExpressRoute circuit

 - In the Azure portal, view the ExpressRoute circuit, then view its **Connections**.
 Click on 3 dots next to the existing connection and then **Delete**.